railwayapp/docs/src/docs/deploy/deployments.md

 ### Remove

-If a deployment is completed, you can remove it by clicking the the three dots at the end of the deployment tab and select Remove.
+If a deployment is completed, you can remove it by clicking the three dots at the end of the deployment tab and select Remove.
 This will remove the deployment and stop any further project usage.